ikhnaton/db2pool/README.md

 To use this, you will need to create a **/credentials/** folder in the base of your project.
-It will contain the necessary credentials to connect to a db2 database.  for example, for the HPD database used in this demo:
+It will contain the necessary credentials to connect to a db2 database.  for example:

 ```
 {